 - synchronous_mode: turns on synchronous replication mode.
-In this mode a replica will be chosen as synchronous and only the latest leader and synchronous replica are able to participate in leader election.
+Possible values: off, on, quorum.
+In this mode the leader takes care of management of synchronous_standby_names, and only the last known leader, or one of synchronous replicas, are allowed to participate in leader race.
 Synchronous mode makes sure that successfully committed transactions will not be lost at failover, at the cost of losing availability for writes when Patroni cannot ensure transaction durability.
 See replication modes documentation for details. - synchronous_mode_strict: prevents disabling synchronous replication if no synchronous replicas are available, blocking all client writes to the primary.
 See replication modes documentation for details. - synchronous_node_count: if synchronous_mode is enabled, this parameter is used by Patroni to manage the precise number of synchronous standby instances and adjusts the state in DCS and the synchronous_standby_names parameter in PostgreSQL as members join and leave.
 If the parameter is set to a value higher than the number of eligible nodes, it will be automatically adjusted.
 Defaults to 1. - failsafe_mode: Enables DCS Failsafe Mode.
 Defaults to false. - · postgresql: - use_pg_rewind: whether or not to use pg_rewind.
-Defaults to false. - use slots: whether or not to use replication slots.
+Defaults to false.
+Note that either the cluster must be initialized with data page checksums (--data-checksums option for initdb) and/or wal_log_hints must be set to on, or pg_rewind will not work. - use_slots: whether or not to use replication slots.
 Defaults to true on PostgreSQL 9.4+. - recovery_conf: additional configuration settings written to recovery.conf when configuring follower.
 There is no recovery.conf anymore in PostgreSQL 12, but you may continue using this section, because Patroni handles it transparently. - parameters: configuration parameters (GUCs) for Postgres in format {max_connections: 100, wal_level: "replica", max_wal_senders: 10, wal_log_hints: "on"}.
 Many of these are required for replication to work. - pg_hba: list of lines that Patroni will use to generate pg_hba.conf.
 Patroni ignores this parameter if hba_file PostgreSQL parameter is set to a non-default value. - host all all 0.0.0.0/0 md5 - host replication replicator 127.0.0.1/32 md5: A line like this is required for replication. - pg_ident: list of lines that Patroni will use to generate pg_ident.conf.
 Patroni ignores this parameter if ident_file PostgreSQL parameter is set to a non-default value. - mapname1 systemname1 pguser1 - mapname1 systemname2 pguser2 - standby_cluster: if this section is defined, we want to bootstrap a standby cluster. - host: an address of remote node - port: a port of remote node - primary_slot_name: which slot on the remote node to use for replication.
-This parameter is optional, the default value is derived from the instance name (see function slot_name_from_member_name). - create_replica_methods: an ordered list of methods that can be used to bootstrap standby leader from the remote primary, can be different from the list defined in PostgreSQL - restore_command: command to restore WAL records from the remote primary to nodes in a standby cluster, can be different from the list defined in PostgreSQL - archive_cleanup_command: cleanup command for standby leader - recovery_min_apply_delay: how long to wait before actually apply WAL records on a standby leader
+This parameter is optional, the default value is derived from the instance name (see function slot_name_from_member_name). - create_replica_methods: an ordered list of methods that can be used to bootstrap standby leader from the remote primary, can be different from the list defined in PostgreSQL - restore_command: command to restore WAL records from the remote primary to nodes in a standby cluster, can be different from the list defined in PostgreSQL - archive_cleanup_command: cleanup command for standby leader - recovery min apply delay: how long to wait before actually apply WAL records on a standby leader